-Kobojo, a Paris based social games publisher (founded in 2008), has just announced the release of PyramidVille for mobile devices.
+Kobojo, a Paris-based social games publisher, has just announced the release of PyramidVille especially for mobile devices.
 Kobojo is co-publishing this new version, PyramidVille Adventure, with its partner BulkyPix in French, English, Italian, Spanish and German.

-“Like we said at the LeWeb’11, Kobojo successfully epitomizes SoLoMo, which stands for ‘social, local, mobile’.
-This mobile version only strengthens our position in France and makes Kobojo a competitor to watch closely in Europe,” says Franck Tetzlaff, CEO and founder of Kobojo.
+“Like we said at LeWeb’11, Kobojo successfully epitomizes SoLoMo, which stands for ‘social, local, mobile’.
+This mobile version only strengthens our position in France and makes Kobojo a competitor to watch closely in Europe,” said Franck Tetzlaff, CEO and founder of Kobojo.

 By the way: If you’re a corporate or investor looking for exciting startups in a specific market for a potential investment or acquisition, check out our Startup Sourcing Service!